awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_basic.md

 1. Choose **Invite**\.
 AWS Organizations sends the invitation to the account owner\.
 **Important**
-If you get an either of these exceptions then contact [AWS Customer Support](https://console.aws.amazon.com/support/home#/)\.
-You exceeded the maximum number of accounts allowed in your organization\.
-Your organization is still initializing and it's been longer than one hour since you created the organization\.
+If you get an error that indicates that you exceeded your account limits for the organization or that you can't add an account because your organization is still initializing, wait until one hour after you created the organization and try again\.
+If the error still persists, contact [AWS Customer Support](https://console.aws.amazon.com/support/home#/)\.

 1. For the purposes of this tutorial, you now need to accept your own invitation\.
 Do one of the following to get to the **Invitations** page in the console:
    + Open the email that was sent by AWS from the master account and choose the link to accept the invitation\.
 When prompted to sign in, do so as an administrator in the invited member account\.